GradMem: Learning to Write Context into Memory with Test-Time Gradient Descent: Experiments and Results

 \textbf{ARMT} Associative Recurrent Memory Transformer~\citep{rodkin2024associative} accumulates information segment by segment into a small set of memory tokens and stores them in an associative matrix with a DeltaNet-style update~\citep{yang2024parallelizing}.
 ARMT performs a forward-only WRITE: as it processes a segment, it produces memory tokens and writes them into the associative memory on each layer, which is then queried over future segments.
 In this paper we use a two-segment setup as for RMT.
 This makes ARMT a strong baseline for assessing whether \emph{gradient-based} writing (GradMem) into memory tokens stores more task-relevant information than \emph{forward-only} writing into per-layer associative matrices.

-\subsection{Results on KV-retrieval task}
+\subsection{Results on KV-retrieval Task}

 We start with associative KV-retrieval and organize compared methods into four groups (\cref{tab:kv_retrieval}).
 First, a standard Transformer that attends to the full context serves as an \textbf{upper bound}: it is not a compressive-memory method, since it retains all past activations (KV-cache).
-Second, sequence models with \emph{per-layer} memory (e.g., Mamba and ARMT) implement a different memory interface: their state is distributed across layers and is therefore not directly matched to a single model-level memory state.
+Second, sequence models with \emph{per-layer} memory (e.g., Mamba and ARMT) implement a different memory interface: their state is distributed across layers and is therefore not directly matched to a single model-level memory state, their state sizes are much larger (see \cref{tab:all_hyperparams} for exact memory-state sizes and Appendix~\ref{sec:state-size-utilization} for state-matched Mamba results).
 We include them as strong reference points, but focus our main comparison on methods that write into the same memory parameterization (RMT, GradMem).
-Third, we consider \textbf{forward-only writing} into a memory (RMT), which updates memory purely through forward computation.
+Third, we consider \textbf{forward-only writing} into a memory (RMT), which updates memory purely through forward computation, uses the same base architecture, the same model-level memory state, and the same memory size, differing only in the WRITE rule.
 Finally, we evaluate \textbf{GradMem}, which uses the same base architecture and the same memory size ($m{=}8$ memory vectors), but differs in the WRITE rule: GradMem updates memory tokens by a small number of test-time gradient steps.
 All models we compare here have 4 layers and 128-dim (for transformer-based models we use 4 attention heads).
 Unless stated otherwise, we use the same number of KV-pairs and memory updates for training and inference (RMT, GradMem).
 Once a method's accuracy dropped sharply at smaller $N$, we did not scale it further (entries marked with ``--'' in the \cref{tab:kv_retrieval}).

 \textbf{Gradient-based WRITE improves performance and scales with more steps.} \cref{fig:kv_retrieval_forward_vs_backward} compares forward-only writing (RMT) with GradMem under the same memory size, and varying the number of WRITE updates.
 We can see three trends. (i) Gradient-based updates of a model-level memory state are effective: by directly optimizing memory tokens per example at test-time, GradMem writes context information into a compact memory and attains high retrieval accuracy compared to RMT with forward-only memory update. (ii) Even a single gradient-based WRITE step ($K{=}1$) substantially outperforms a forward-only write at the same memory size. (iii) Allocating more WRITE compute to gradient updates further improves performance: increasing to $K{=}5$ enables accurate retrieval at much larger numbers of key--value pairs.